joseph15o7/CoursECC/README.md

 - **Profile Display (`GET /users/<id>`)**: Tested retrieval of user data for different profiles.

 The tests conducted by **Zaynab Raounak** confirmed that the API responds correctly in various use cases (success, validation errors, insufficient permissions).
 These tests helped identify and resolve several areas for improvement.

-## Features ⭐

-- Registration, logging in and logging out
-- Editing profile
-- Adding programming courses with lessons
-- Enrollment in other courses
-- Viewing profiles of other users
-- Watching video lessons